MetOffice/CSET/docs/source/contributing/testing.rst

 =========================================================

 Running all when developing new tests and debugging them might take some time.
-For testing individual tests only on the commend line you can run
+For testing individual tests only on the command line you can run

 .. code-block:: bash